Here are 5 answers that could save your EMS career

 By David Givot

-This year, I was fortunate enough to continue my travels around the country speaking to hundreds of EMS providers at a variety of conferences, meetings and private education sessions.
-I got to meet and chat with a wide range of providers and, dare I say, I made some new friends.
+In the course of my travels around the country speaking to hundreds of EMS providers at conferences, meetings and private education sessions, I get to meet and chat with a wide range of people.

-One sure way to check the pulse of the industry is to consider the questions I am asked by participants.
-I have learned that, sometimes, the question can be far more illuminating than any answer I can give.
+It's also a great way to check the pulse of the industry by considering the questions I am asked by participants.
+Often the question can be far more illuminating than any answer I can give.

 1. If the patient referred to "the Big Butt Lady," why shouldn't I refer to "the Big Butt Lady" in my report?